 You want the paper to be wet as you remove it.

-If one spot is too difficult to remove just soak it again and move to the next section.
+If one spot is too difficult to remove, soak it again and move to the next section.

-After you removed your wallpaper you then want to make sure there is no glue residue left.
+After you remove your wallpaper, you then want to make sure there is no glue residue left.

-If you look real close to an angle you will see any spots that still have glue residue.
+If you look really close to an angle, you will see any spots that still have glue residue.